HL7/FHIRPath/spec/fluentpath.md

 For `time` values, the quantity unit must be one of: `hours`, `minutes`, `seconds`, or `milliseconds` (or an equivalent unit), or an error is raised.

-For partial date/time values, the operation is performed by attempting to derive the highest granularity precision first, working down successive granularities to the granularity of the time-valued quantity.
+For partial date/time values, the operation is performed by converting the time-valued quantity to the highest precision in the partial (removing any decimal value off) and then adding to the date/time value.
 For example:

     @2014 + 24 months